Shimanami Kaido Review, from Shikoku to Honshu by bike – Cycling Across the Seto Sea

 The path is about 70km long, beginning (or ending, depending upon your direction), in Imabari (Shikoku) 40km north of Matsuyama, and reaching Honshu in Onomichi, 85km west of Okayama and about the same distance east of Hiroshima.

 It crosses the six islands of Oshima, Hakatajima, Omishima, Ikuchijima, Innoshima, and Mukaishima.
 So, wow!
-A cycling path across a sea?
+A cycling path across the sea?
 How can we miss this?
 And here we go, bye-bye Shikoku!

 Perhaps to make it shorter, avoid uphills, and boost the local economy the road follows the flat area and there is not much to see, mainly villages with plenty of convenience stores (“combini” in Japanese).